Jaypeeeee6/finance-system/NOTIFICATION_SYSTEM_DOCUMENTATION.md

 - **Operation Manager**: Receives notifications from ALL requests (all roles and departments)
 - **IT Department Manager**: Only when requestor is IT Staff
 - **Other Department Managers**: Only when requestor is from their department staff
+- **Abdalaziz Al-Brashdi (Finance Admin)**: Only when requestor is Finance Staff, CEO, General Manager, or Operation Manager (as their assigned manager)

 **When it's sent:** When a new payment request is submitted (before manager approval)